cryptodotis/crypto.is-docs/md/projects/network.md

 *Mixminion Relay - "rabbi"*: marlowe runs a Mixminion relay that goes by the nickname "rabbi"

-*Mixminion Relay - "winter"*: marlowe runs a Mixminion relay that goes by the nickname "winter"
+*Mixminion Relay - "chandler"*: marlowe runs a Mixminion relay that goes by the nickname "chandler"

 ### Remailers